CUGBF/ddpcRquant-ggplot.edition/README.md

 ddpcRquant v2 utilizes ggplot2 by default to generate static plots (with option available to utilize R base plotting library).
 Additionally, ddpcRquant v2 generates additional static and interactive plots (using Plotly), and includes updated installation procedure for dependencies.

+ddpcRquant v1 is available for download at this [link](https://ddpcrquant.ugent.be/)

 ## Installation and Usage

 Save a copy of the R scripts in this repository, to the folder containing the head file (.csv format) and the amplitude files (.csv format).
 Please avoid having other files in that folder.